ISISComputingGroup/ibex_developers_manual/Omron-FINS.md

 The first two bytes after the header represent the command code.
 All the FINS command codes can be found in section 5-1 of the Comms Reference manual.
 Most of the commands used at ISIS are Memory Area Read, with code `0x0101`, and Memory Area Write, with code `0x0102`.

 The rest of the body consists of command parameters and perhaps data.
 It can be up to 2000 words in length.
 The length and format depends on the command code.
-For reference, in section 5-2-2 of the Comms Reference Manual you can find the parameter formats for all commands.
+For reference, in section 5-3 of the Comms Reference Manual you can find the parameter formats and other details for each command.

-For most FINS command, including for Memory Area Read/Write
+The first byte after the command code represents the I/O memory area code.
+The next three bytes indicate the start address from which it will read or write.
+Of these three, the first two bytes indicate the memory address of the first word from where to read/write, and the third byte indicates the individual bit from where reading or writing starts.
+This third byte is 0 for word designated memory addresses, where each word is considered an element.
+If it is not 0, then each individual bit is considered an element.

 # Connection